MEET OUR TEAM

 Who’s your fave feminist icon?
 There are so many women who I believe speak with clarity, eloquence and confidence, reflecting a diversity of feminist experiences and opinions.
 More than anyone else, my girl gang: the amazing group of women that surrounds me and is constantly expanding and inspiring.
 They’re creative women, smart women, courageous women, driven women.
 Women who care and craft and speak and know and remind me to “just do you” and the rest will follow.

 What did you want to be when you were a kid?
 Growing up and looking to my future, I knew that I wanted to help people.
 As a kid, your perception of how you can help is fairly limited, so for a while I thought that I would become a doctor.
 But as you grow up you realise that the world is actually so much more complex than your childhood conception of it.
 You realise that there are so many opportunities and ways to make a meaningful difference.
-The more I grew and learned, the more I knew that development was my opportunity to contribute to the change I want to see.
+The more I grew and learned, the more I knew that development and communications for social change was my opportunity to contribute to the change I want to see.

 What happened in-between?
 I’ve always known that I’m a feminist and have been acutely aware of the differences in social norms and attitudes between women and men.
 And the more I learned about the gender inequality that affects us all, I realised how deep the problems really go.